softprobe/sessify/README.md

 **A lightweight, zero-dependency library for robust session lifecycle management and W3C-compliant distributed tracing.**

-`@softprobe/sessify` simplifies session handling in web applications by automatically managing creation, expiration, and validation.
+`@softprobe/sessify` simplifies session handling in web applications by automatically managing creation and validation.
 It seamlessly integrates with your network requests by injecting `tracestate` headers, bridging the gap between frontend sessions and backend observability.

 ## ✨ Key Features